love8587/prisma2-docs/data-modeling.md

 ### Field attributes

 Field attributes are marked by an `@` prefix placed at the _end_ of the field definition.
-A field can have any number of field arguments, potentially spanning multuple lines.
+A field can have any number of field arguments, potentially spanning multuple lines:

 ```
 // A field with one attribute